-Playden has been registered since 2009 and is privately owned.
-It operates from St. Mary's C of E School in Albrighton, Shropshire.
-The setting has use of the single storey school's dining hall with access to an enclosed outdoor area and playground.
-The group is open each weekday from 8.00am to 8.50am and from 3.15pm to 5.45pm, term time only.
+Chatterbox Out of School Club has been registered since 2009 and is one of three settings run by Chatterbox Day Nursery.
+It operates from Bitterly C of E Primary School in Ludlow, Shropshire.
+The setting has use of three rooms with access to an enclosed outdoor play area.
+The club is open each weekday from 8am to 9am and 3.20pm to 6pm during school term times and from 8am to 6pm during school holidays.

-Playden is registered on the Early Years Register.
-A maximum of 20 children may attend at any one time, of whom no more than seven may be in the early years age group.
-There are currently 50 children on roll, of whom four are in the early years age range.
-The provision for the older children is registered by Ofsted on the compulsory part of the Childcare Register.
-The setting has systems in place to support children with special educational needs and/or disabilities.
+A maximum of 24 children may attend the setting at any one time.
+There are currently 30 children on roll of whom six are in the early years age range.
+The provision is registered by Ofsted on the Early Years Register and on the compulsory part of the Childcare Register.
+The setting has procedures in place to support children with special educational needs and/or disabilities, and who speak English as an additional language.

-A total of four staff are employed within the setting, all of whom hold relevant early years qualifications.
+A total of three staff are employed within the setting, all of whom hold relevant early years qualifications.
+The provider is working towards a Foundation Degree in Early Years.
 The setting receives support from the local authority.